makerdao/community/governance/votes/Executive Vote - September 27, 2024.md

 #### Collateral Onboarding of cbBTC

-If this executive proposal passes, the Sprak Proxy Spell will onboard cbBTC as disscussed in this [forum post](https://forum.makerdao.com/t/sep-12-2024-proposed-changes-to-spark-for-upcoming-spell/25076).
+If this executive proposal passes, the Sprak Proxy Spell will onboard cbBTC as discussed in this [forum post](https://forum.makerdao.com/t/sep-12-2024-proposed-changes-to-spark-for-upcoming-spell/25076).

 ## Review